 Fried chicken, doughnuts, and craft beer shine at this downtown hangout which some may recognize from its days at Mackey’s Public House.
 Soak up the brews with bar food like loaded tots and fried chicken combos, and when halftime hits, try your hand at one of the arcade games downstairs.
 There’s plenty of space to hang out at this two-level space, and the bar runs drink specials during weekday happy hour and Sunday brunch.

 This subterranean hangout worships all things beer, board games, and sports.
 The cavernous spot is somewhat hidden, which can be good given the number of tourists that clog Wisconsin Avenue and the surrounding streets outside the bar.
-But groups shouldn’t have trouble finding territory at one of the long communal tables or pods of leather couches.
+Despite the bustling locale, groups shouldn’t have trouble finding territory at one of the long communal tables or pods of leather couches.

 First Down Sports Bar & Grill

-Wings are the go-to order at this Arlington hang, with more than 40 flavors including mango habanero, garlic butter, and Korean-style barbecue.
+Wings are the go-to order at this Arlington hang, with more than 40 flavors including mango habanero, garlic butter, and Korean-style barbecue on offer.
 The casual neighborhood bar keeps things low-key, making it a great spot for a relaxed watch party with friends with a few cold beers.

 This Adams Morgan bar was the first in DC to operate its own sportsbook, allowing fans to bet on games as they unfold.
-Whether you choose to wager or not, Grand Central has you covered with classic American bar fare and daily discounts on beers, cocktails, and even Jell-o and Fireball shots.
-Buffalo teams are heavily represented here, so expect to encounter the Bills Mafia during NFL Sundays.
+Whether you choose to wager or not, Grand Central has you covered with classic American bar fare and daily discounts on beers, cocktails, and even Jell-O and Fireball shots.

 Ivy and Coney